scottnonnenberg/thoughts-system/README.md

 ./journal.sh
 ```

 You should see a nice, new journal file with the day of the week and start time at the top.
 Add some of your thoughts.
 You might consider installing a word count tool in your editor of choice.
-Morning pages is often about three pages, or about 750 words.
+It is recommended that morning pages be about three pages, or about 750 words (thanks, [Buster](http://www.forbes.com/sites/jasonoberholtzer/2011/03/30/internet-transparency-a-chat-with-buster-benson/)).

 Now you can start using some of the analysis tools.
 You'll need [`node.js`](http://nodejs.org/) installed to use them...